YAG Laser Vitreolysis for Eye Floaters | Laser Treatment for Floaters

 Who’s a good candidate for vitreolysis?

 Patients with Weiss-ring type of floater are the ideal candidate for vitreolysis since these floaters are fibrous, which means they can absorb laser energy well and be vaporized more efficiently.
 They are also located away from the lens and retina.
 Other types may be treated as well but the impact on vision may depend on the type of floater.
+Laser treatment for floaters is one of the best option

-Potential Risks and Side Effects of Vitreolysis
+Potential Risks and Side Effects of YAG Laser Vitreolysis

 Elevated eye pressure